Thierry Neuville: Early career

 Neuville was born in the German-speaking municipality St. Vith.
 He drove his first rally when he was 19 years of age, in 2007, his debut rally car was an Opel Corsa he piloted on an event in Luxembourg.
 In 2008, he was the winner of the Royal Automobil Club of Belgium Rally Contest, which initiated his rally career.
 The following year, he won the Citroën Rally Trophy Belux, in a Citroën C2 R2 Max.

 Neuville made his Intercontinental Rally Challenge debut in 2009 when he was handed a drive at the 2009 Ypres Rally by the BF Goodrich Drivers Team in a Peugeot 207 S2000.
 He crashed out of the rally while lying fourth.

-For the 2008 Rally Finland, he was entered in a Ford Fiesta ST and would have made his WRC debut, but he did not start the event.
+For the 2008 Rally Finland, Neuville was entered in a Ford Fiesta ST and would have made his WRC debut, but he did not start the event.
 Instead, he made his WRC debut at the 2009 Rally Catalunya with a Citroën C2 R2 with Nicolas Klinger as his co-driver, an event he eventually would retire in.